Jollerprutt/proxmox-node/README.md

 # Your Proxmox Node Build
+The following is for two hard metal proxmox nodes and one Synology VM proxmox container - total of three so we have a quorum.
+Hardmetal includes 1x Qotom Mini PC Q500G6-S05 with 6x Gigabit NICs, 1x Intel i3 NUC and 1x Synology DS1515+ with 4x NICs.
+Most important is all the hardware CPUs are Intel x86 installed and each unit has 16Gb's of RAM.

+This is all built on Ubiquiti Networks gear.

-The following is for a hard metal proxmox node(s) build.
-Modify accordingly for your own NAS or NFS server setup.
+Obviously you can modify accordingly for your own hardware, NAS or NFS server setup.

 Network prerequisites are:
 - [x] Network Gateway is `192.168.1.5`
 - [x] Network DNS server is `192.168.1.5` (Note: on your DNS server 192.168.1.5, like a UniFi USG Gateway, set the following: primary DNS `192.168.1.254` which is your PiHole server IP address; secondary DNS `1.1.1.1` which is a Cloudfare DNS server)